zacharygriffee/bring-your-own-storage-utilities/readme.md

 - Loads an in-memory drive source in the browser
 - Tests every API listed below
 - Rollup and Svelte both compile and run right in the browser.

+> Tests in-browser are disabled for `deploy` due to wasm bundling issues.
+Most functions that don't depend on rollup
+> still work in-browser via `deploy`.
+These tests work fine on node.

 ## Installation